thycotic/sdk-documentation/README.md

   - `ServerThenCache` (This mode is for redundancy since it will fall back to cache in case Secret Server isn’t available)
 - `CacheAge` is how long the cache is valid before it expires in minutes
 - `ResetToken`  is a random string to revoke clients and reinitialize them
+- `SecretServerSdkConfigDirectory` is an optional parameter to specify the directory for the SDK to store encrypted configuration files
+- `SecretServerSdkKeyDirectory` is an optional parameter to specify the directory for the SDK to store the key file used to encrypt the configuration files

 Once the client is configured for the first time, a series of encrypted configuration files are created.
 By default they will be saved in the current working directory of your application.
 This path can be customized with the SecretServerSdkConfigDirectory AppSetting.